 How Does Defensive Driving Lower Insurance Rates?

 A variety of factors, including accidents and citations, affect your auto insurance rates.
-Learn what is defensive driving and how it can lower insurance rates as you stay safe and save money.
+Learn what defensive driving is and how it can lower insurance rates so you stay safe and save money.

 What is Defensive Driving?

 Every time you get behind the wheel, you face threats from other drivers, inclement weather and other challenges.
-Defensive driving defines the safe driving practices you use to avoid accidents or other incidents on the road.
+Defensive driving refers to the safe driving practices you use to avoid accidents and other incidents on the road.

 How Does Defensive Driving Lower Insurance Rates?

 Insurance companies assign a rating to each driver based on risk.
-Age, gender, marital status, address, driving history and other factors affect your rates, and expect to pay more if you're in a high-risk category.
-That includes young and old drivers and anyone you has received citations for reckless driving or a DUI.
+Age, gender, marital status, address, driving history and other factors affect your rates, and insurers often charge more for drivers in higher-risk categories.

-While a speeding ticket can raise your insurance rates by as much as 20 percent, your insurance company might give you a discount if you take a defensive driving course.
-It proves that you're up-to-date on safe driving practices and better prepared to avoid accidents or citations.
+A speeding ticket can raise your insurance rates significantly, but many insurers offer a discount if you complete an approved defensive driving course.
+A certificate of completion shows you are up-to-date on safe driving practices and better prepared to avoid accidents or citations.

 How Defensive Driving Courses Lower Your Insurance Rates

-During a defensive driver class, you'll receive a refresher course in safe driving practices.
+During a defensive driver class you typically receive a refresher on safe driving practices and current traffic laws.

 • Review your state's driving laws.